-The agreements and instruments governing our debt and the debt of our subsidiaries contain restrictions and limitations that could significantly affect our ability to operate our business and adversely affect you, as a shareholder.
+The agreements and instruments governing our debt and the debt of our subsidiaries contain restrictions and limitations that could significantly affect our ability to operate our business and adversely affect you, as a shareholder or holder of the notes.

-The Charter Operating credit facilities and the indentures governing our and our subsidiaries' other debt contain a number of significant covenants that could adversely affect our ability to operate our business, and therefore could adversely affect our results of operations and the price of our Class A common stock.
+The Charter Operating credit facilities and the indentures governing our and our subsidiaries' other debt contain a number of significant covenants that could adversely affect our ability to operate our business, and therefore could adversely affect our results of operations, our ability to repay the notes and the price of our Class A common stock.
 These covenants restrict our and our subsidiaries' ability to:

-- · incur additional debt;
+- incur additional debt;

-- · repurchase or redeem equity interests and debt;
+- repurchase or redeem equity interests and debt;

-- · issue equity;
+- issue equity;

-- · make certain investments or acquisitions;
+- make certain investments or acquisitions;

 - pay dividends or make other distributions;

-- · receive distributions from our subsidiaries;
+- receive distributions from our subsidiaries;

-- · dispose of assets or merge;
+- dispose of assets or merge;

-- · enter into related party transactions;
+- enter into related party transactions;

-- · grant liens; and
+- grant liens; and

-- · pledge assets.
+- pledge assets.